Transformers learn to implement preconditioned gradient descent for in-context learning: Introduction

 \section{Introduction}

-In-context learning (ICL) is the striking capability of large language models to adapt to structure in inputs: given a prompt containing examples and a query, the transformer produces the correct output based on the context provided by the examples, \emph{without needing to update its parameters}~\citep{brown2020language,lieber2021jurassic, rae2021scaling, black2022gpt}.
+In-context learning (ICL) is the striking capability of large language models: Given a prompt containing examples and a query, the transformer produces the correct output based on the context provided by the examples, \emph{without adapting its parameters}~\citep{brown2020language,lieber2021jurassic, rae2021scaling, black2022gpt}.
 This property has become the focus of body of recent research that aims to shed light on the underlying mechanism of large language models~\citep{garg2022can,akyurek2022learning,von2022transformers,li2016learning,min2021metaicl,xie2021explanation,elhage2021mathematical,olsson2022context}.

 A line of research studies ICL via the expressive power of transformers.
 Transformer architectures are powerful Turing machines, capable of implementing various algorithms~\citep{perez2021attention,wei2022statistically}.
 Given an in-context prompt, \cite{edelman2022inductive,olsson2022context} argue that transformers are able to implement algorithms through the recurrence of multi-head attentions to extract coarse information from raw input prompts. \citet{akyurek2022learning,von2022transformers} assert that transformers can implement gradient descent on linear regression encoded in a given input prompt.
+It is thought provoking that transformers can implement such algorithms.

 Although transformers are universal machines to implement algorithms, they need specific parameter configurations for achieving these implementations.
 In practice, their parameters are adjusted via training using non-convex optimization over random problem instances.
-Hence, it remains unclear whether optimizing this non-convex objective will teach the transformer to implement a meaningful algorithm.
-The present paper investigates the ability of neural networks to implement an algorithm, \emph{not by setting the weights to carefully hand-designed values, but from simply training over random problem instances.} More specifically, we investigate how transformers can learn to implement gradient-based methods.
+Hence, it remains unclear whether this non-convex optimization can be used to learn algorithms.
+The present paper investigates \emph{the possibility of learning algorithms via training over random problem instances.}